-If you do not make an investment choice for your accumulation accounts, then the default investment option 'Diversified' will apply.
-For more information on the investment options available, you should refer to the NGS Super Member Guide dated 1 March 2012 which is available at www.ngssuper.com.au/forms-andpublications/ or you can call our Customer Service Team.
+If you do not make an investment choice for your accumulation accounts\, then the default investment option 'Diversified (MySuper)' will apply.
+For more information on the investment options available, you should refer to the NGS Super Member Guide dated 1 July 2013 which is available at www.ngssuper.com.au (select Super Members > Fact sheets, Reports & PDS) or you can call our Customer Service Team.